Elizabeth Minchin: Biography

 In 2010 she was elected a Fellow of the Australian Academy of the Humanities and in 2014 she was elected Honorary Secretary of the Academy.

 In 2013 she was appointed a Senior Fellow of the UK-based Higher Education Academy (HEA).

 She has been a visiting scholar at Cambridge University (Clare Hall), Oxford University (Corpus Christi College), Brown University and Konstanz University.
 She was a member of the ARC-funded ANU-University of Melbourne 2010 Gallipoli Project.

 From 2004 to 2014 she was a member of the Board of Fellows of University House, Australian National University as one of the Vice Chancellor's nominees.
 She was elected to the Board in 2015.

 She has been active in the Friends of the ANU Classics Museum as President and in other executive positions.
 She has been active in The Australian Archaeological Institute at Athens as President of the Canberra (ANU) Friends and in other executive positions.

 ANU appointed her an Emeritus Professor in 2015 and awarded her "2016 Alumnus of the Year – Research or Academia".
 At the December 2018 graduation ceremony she received the 2018 Chancellor's Award for Distinguished Contribution to ANU.

 In 2015 she became a member of the board of directors of Luminescence Chamber Singers, a Canberra-based group of young choristers who perform as a virtuosic vocal octet.

 Elizabeth Minchin and Heather Jackson co-edited 'Text and the Material World: Essays in Honour of Graeme Clarke' (Uppsala: Astrom Editions, 2017).

+In the 2026 Australia Day Honours, Minchin was awarded the Medal of the Order of Australia for "service to tertiary education".